mkody/mkody/README.md

 1. Make software to help people share their passions.
 2. Talk about the things I'm passionate, in an audio or video form.
-3. Have enough money to live peacefully, pay all the server bills and some for mobile gacha-games. <small>I'm not sorry.</small>
+3. Have enough money to live peacefully, pay all the server bills and some for mobile gacha-games. ~~(I'm not sorry)~~

 I mostly do my projects in PHP (usually with the [Fat-Free Framework](https://fatfreeframework.com/)) and VueJS, but I also write in Python and NodeJS.